teake/LieLink/README.md

 LieLink
 =======

-LieLink is a Mathematica interface for LiE, the computer algebra package for Lie group computations.
-LieLink makes it possible to call LiE functions directory from Mathematica.
+LieLink is a Mathematica interface for LiE.
+LiE is a computer algebra package for Lie group computations.
+LieLink makes it possible to call LiE functions directly from Mathematica.
 Here is an example:

     <<LieLink`